google/uvq/README.md

 You must have [FFmpeg](http://www.ffmpeg.org/) installed and available on your path.

-The models and code require Python 3.6 (or greater) and [Tensorflow](https://www.tensorflow.org/install).
+The models and code require Python 3 (tested with 3.13.7) and [PyTorch](https://pytorch.org/).

 With virtualenv, you can install the requirements to a virtual environment:
 ```
 virtualenv venv
 source venv/bin/activate
-pip3 install -r requirements.txt
+pip install -r requirements.txt
 ```

 ### Predict Quality